dlang/dlang-bot/README.md

 # dlang-bot
-dlang-bot for automated bugzilla, github, and trello references
+Dlang-bot for automated bugzilla, github, and trello references.
+Also cancels stale Travis-CI builds